watusi/jquery-mobile-iscrollview/README.md

 While iScroll4 is useful to help achieve this goal, it is difficult to use along with jQuery Mobile.
 It is not an easy task to integrate iScroll4 with jQuery Mobile - at least not correctly and efficiently.

-My intention is that this widget will handle 80% of use cases (the need for a fixed header and footer with a scrollable area in-between) by simply including the required files in the `<head>` and added a single `data-scroll` attribute to your content `<div>`.
-Everything else you read here is optional.
+My intention is that this widget will handle 80% of use cases.
+The most common need for iScroll in jQuery Mobile projects is to have a fixed header and footer with a single vertically-scrollable area in-between.

+This can be accomplished by simply including the required files in the `<head>` and added a single `data-scroll` attribute to your content `<div>`.

+If you need to do something different than this, this widget will probably work for you, but you will probably have to set some options and dig into the documentation a bit.

 Because the primary target for this widget is native mobile applications, it has a large number of configurable options that be usable only in certain target environments.
 I want you to be able